-Software as a service as a catalyst for Application Rationalization
+Software as a service as a catalyst

 Today many organizations still struggle to simplify their application landscape.
 CIOs leverage Software as a Service (SaaS) as a catalyst for application rationalization.
 First, SaaS functionality is well documented.
 There is no decision-making ambiguity regarding the match of SaaS functionality and the business requirements.
 Second, SaaS data migration effort is minimal.
 These two SaaS characteristics are beneficial in obtaining business approval for application rationalization.